jbroadway/analog/README.md

 By default, this class will write to a file named `/tmp/log.txt` using a format `"machine - date - level - message\n"`.

-I wrote this because I wanted something small and simple like [KLogger](https://github.com/katzgrau/KLogger), and preferably not torn out of a wider framework if possible.
+I wrote this because I wanted something very small and simple like [KLogger](https://github.com/katzgrau/KLogger), and preferably not torn out of a wider framework if possible.
 After searching, I wasn't happy with the single-purpose libraries I found.
 With KLogger for example, I didn't want an object instance but rather a static class, and I wanted more flexibility in the back-end.

-I also found that the ones that had really flexible back-ends supported a lot that I could never personally foresee needing, and could be made easier to extend with new back-ends that may be needed over time.
-Closures seem a natural fit for this kind of thing.
+I also found some that had the flexibility also had more complexity, for example [Monolog](https://github.com/Seldaek/monolog) is 25 source files (not incl. tests).
+With closures, this seemed to be a good balance of small (57 total loc without comments) but still flexible.

-What about Analog, the logfile analyzer?
-Well, since it hasn't been updated since 2004, I think it's safe to call a single-file PHP logging class the same thing without it being considered stepping on toes :)
+> What about Analog, the logfile analyzer?
+Well, since it hasn't been updated
+> since 2004, I think it's safe to call a single-file PHP logging class the
+> same thing without it being considered stepping on toes :)

 Usage: